Department of Philosophy

 There are opportunities for students to work closely with faculty members in the Department of Philosophy on individual research projects.
 This usually takes the form of an honors thesis project.
 It may also be done as a directed readings course.

 The Department of Philosophy sponsors a series of talks given by distinguished philosophers from around the world, as well as work-in-progress talks by faculty and graduate students.
 All students are welcome to attend all of these talks.
-The schedule can be found online at philosophy.unc.edu/events/invited-seminar-series.
+The schedule can be found online at philosophy.unc.edu/events/department-talks-and-invited-papers-2.

 The Philosophy Club and Phi Sigma Tau coordinate a student conference of selected papers.
 The one-day conference is set in the format of a professional conference during which students have an opportunity to present their research.